ghc/ghc/docs/users_guide/packages.rst

 .. ghc-flag:: -hide-package ⟨pkg⟩

-    This option does the opposite of :ghc-flag:`-package`: it causes the specified package to be hidden, which means that none of its modules will be available for import by Haskell ``import`` directives.
+    This option does the opposite of :ghc-flag:`-package ⟨pkg⟩`: it causes the specified package to be hidden, which means that none of its modules will be available for import by Haskell ``import`` directives.